Don't Starve: Releases and updates

-Don't Starve Mega Pack

-On September 13, 2016, a Don't Starve-related bundle titled Don't Starve Mega Pack was released for PlayStation 4 including Don’t Starve: Console Edition, Don't Starve: Shipwrecked Console Edition, Don't Starve: Reign of Giants Console Edition (DLC), Don’t Starve Together: Console Edition, and autumn PS4 Themes.
-On April 20, 2018, the bundle was also released for Microsoft Store.
-A Don't Starve MEGA PACK PLUS that contained Don't Starve, Don't Starve: Reign of Giants Edition, Don't Starve Together, Don't Starve: Shipwrecked and Don't Starve: Hamlet was also released on Steam.

-Don't Starve: Reign of Giants
+Expansions

 Don't Starve: Reign of Giants, the game's first paid downloadable content expansion, was announced on January 18, 2014.
 Three cryptic teasers were released, each named after a season of the year.
 The first, "Fall", shows a badger-like creature, while "Winter" adds an unlockable arachnid character named Webber and "Spring" a furry leg accompanied by a hatching egg.
 The expansion was made available as early access on April 2 and was released on May 1.
 It contains new items, characters, and environments.